mickeyadd/my_risk_toolkit/README.md

 This project uses Python 3.11 and includes a virtual environment for package management.

-It includes my notes from Carol Alexander's Market Risk Analysis book series published by John Wiley & Sons.
+It includes my notes from Carol Alexander's Market Risk Analysis book series.

 I've included them in a markdown file with examples created using python.

 Any errors or mistakes are my own.

+**Source Citation**

+Alexander, C. (2009–2012). *Market risk analysis* (Vols.
+1–4).
+John Wiley & Sons.

 ## Example Code